IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 > Everyone has the right to freedom from discrimination on the grounds of discrimination in the Human Rights Act 1993.

 Under the Human Rights Act 1993, sex is a prohibited grounds for discrimination.

 ### Internationally

- New Zealand agreed to be legally bound by both the *[International Covenant on Civil and Political Rights](https://www.ohchr.org/en/instruments-mechanisms/instruments/international-covenant-civil-and-political-rights) (ICCPR)* and the *[International Covenant on Economic, Social and Cultural Rights](https://www.ohchr.org/en/instruments-mechanisms/instruments/international-covenant-economic-social-and-cultural-rights) (ICESCR)* when it ratified them in 1978.
+ International human rights conventions prohibit discrimination against men.
+New Zealand ratified both the *[International Covenant on Civil and Political Rights](https://www.ohchr.org/en/instruments-mechanisms/instruments/international-covenant-civil-and-political-rights) (ICCPR)* and the *[International Covenant on Economic, Social and Cultural Rights](https://www.ohchr.org/en/instruments-mechanisms/instruments/international-covenant-economic-social-and-cultural-rights) (ICESCR)* in 1978.

-Both conventions prohibit discrimination in the application of each convention.

-Article 2.1 of ICCPR
+Article 2.1 of the ICCPR:
 > Each State Party to the present Covenant undertakes to respect and to ensure to all individuals within its territory and subject to its jurisdiction the rights recognized in the present Covenant, **without distinction of any kind**...

-Article 2.2 of ICESCR
+Article 2.2 of the ICESCR:
 >The States Parties to the present Covenant undertake to guarantee that the rights enunciated in the present Covenant will be exercised **without discrimination of any kind**...

 Article 26 of the ICCPR also requires the government to make discrimination illegal and to protect men from discrimination.